emmajanedrews/base-template/_posts/2017-12-07-what-steps-can-you-take-to-protect-yourself-against-the-equifax-hack.md

 There are three possible steps you can take to ensure your financial security if you’re considering buying a home now or you’re in the home buying process:

 **1. Check your information.** Even if you never used Equifax directly, they could still have your personal information.
-You can visit [**this website**](https://www.equifaxsecurity2017.com/) to see if you’ve been affected.
+You can visit [**this website**](https://www.equifaxsecurity2017.com/){: target="_blank"} to see if you’ve been affected.
 You also have the option to enroll in their TrustedID Premier credit monitoring service.

 **2. Call your lender right away** and let them know you may have been affected.